SkidderMC/FDPClient/README.md

 ~~~

 ### Skidding
-Please use original code if you can, and no direct code steals, but we welcome skidding packet logger or anything else like that to skid from a close source and make the cheating community more open!
+Please use original code if you can, and no direct code steals, but we welcome skidding packet logger or anything like that to skid from a closed source client and make the cheating community more open!

 ### Useless features
 Useless features means features only you think it's usable, or features can be have with config change.